SabaLab/diffEnrich/README.md

 Gallagher et al.,
 [2007](https://www.ncbi.nlm.nih.gov/pubmed/17553661?dopt=Abstract)) and
 the primary enzyme that catalyzes this conjugation, glutathione S‐transferase A4‐4 (GSTA4).
-Specifically, the researchers examin the role of the GSTA4 gene on protein carbonylation and the progression of liver injury in a model consisting of long‐term (116 days) chronic ethanol (EtOH) consumption followed by a single EtOH binge.
+Specifically, the researchers examine the role of the GSTA4 gene on protein carbonylation and the progression of liver injury in a model consisting of long‐term (116 days) chronic ethanol (EtOH) consumption followed by a single EtOH binge.